 This course studies techniques to enhance negotiation outcomes, and reviews the latest ideas in negotiation.
 It focuses on the value of the deal and examines the different issues that interfere with successful outcomes in marketing.
 Key topics covered in this course include negotiating in the global marketplace, negotiation ethics, negotiating using the Internet, and the advantages and disadvantages of using arbitrators and/or mediators.
-Pre-Requisite: MARK 133-0 integrated marketing communications channels and pricing strategies.
-Pre-Requisite: MARK 301-0
+Pre-

+Requisite: MARK 133-O